-Environmental Protection and Sustainability (Distance Learning)
+Professional/Short course Environmental Protection and Sustainability

-Page last updated 14 February 2017
+Page last updated 2 February 2023

-On successful completion of this module you will be able to access, synthesise, critically analyse and apply knowledge and understanding of:
+On successful completion of this 15 credit Enviromental Protection and Sustainability module, you will be able to access, synthesise, critically analyse and apply knowledge and understanding of:

-- The links between environment, health and sustainable development
+- the links between environment, health and sustainable development

-- Those aspects and processes of human activity that may give rise to environmental contamination and impact on human health
+- those aspects and processes of human activity that may give rise to environmental contamination and impact on human health

-- The efficacy of a range of pollution prevention and control strategies/interventions
+- the efficacy of a range of pollution prevention and control strategies/interventions

-- Environmental law and standards at UK and supranational level and their efficacy in combating local and trans-boundary emissions
+- environmental law and standards at UK and supranational level and their efficacy in combating local and trans-boundary emissions

-- The role of environmental health practitioners in conjunction with other agencies and stakeholders in managing environmental risk
+- the role of environmental health practitioners in conjunction with other agencies and stakeholders in managing environmental risk